Generalized Type II Fusion of Cluster States: Analytical Probability Bounds and a Constructive Example

-\begin{lemma} When all the relevant states are maximally entanglement entropy states then $n_1=n_2=n_3=n_4=0$, and the probability to obtain a maximally entanglement entropy state is $\frac{1}{2}$. \end{lemma}
+\begin{lemma} When all the relevant states are maximally entangled states then $n_1=n_2=n_3=n_4=0$, and the probability to obtain a maximally entangled state is $\frac{1}{2}$. \end{lemma}

-\begin{proof} When all the relevant states are maximally entanglement entropy states, then from (\ref{condition 1 for Bell state}) one gets that either all $n$'s or all $t$'s are zero (for details see proof \ref{Proof appendix - Lemma - six Bell states - completing the proof} in proof appendix).
+\begin{proof} When all the relevant states are maximally entangled states, then from (\ref{condition 1 for Bell state}) one gets that either all $n$'s or all $t$'s are zero (for details see proof \ref{Proof appendix - Lemma - six Bell states - completing the proof} in proof appendix).
 If all the $t$'s vanish, then for every $i$, one of $U_{1i}$,$U_{2i}$ is zero.
 Thus, we can choose two indices $(i,j)$ for which either $U_{1i}=U_{2i}=0$ or $U_{2i}=U_{2j}=0$, and the state $(i,j)$ is a product state (see Remark \ref{Remark - when two elements of U are zero}), hence a contradiction.
 Therefore, all the $n$'s are zero.
 In this case, the probability for non-relevant states (\ref{Probability of all non-relevant states}) is $\frac{1}{2}$, which is also the probability for all the relevant states.
-When $n_i=n_j=0$ then by Lemma \ref{Lemma - Conditions for Bell state} the two conditions (\ref{condition 1 for Bell state}),(\ref{condition 2 for Bell state}) for $(i,j)$ state to be a maximally entanglement entropy state are fulfilled, hence, in this case all the relevant states are maximally entanglement entropy states and we have $\frac{1}{2}$ probability to get a maximally entanglement entropy state. \end{proof} \begin{lemma} There cannot be exactly five relevant states that are maximally entanglement entropy states, except when all the $n$'s are zero. \end{lemma}
+When $n_i=n_j=0$ then by Lemma \ref{Lemma - Conditions for Bell state} the two conditions (\ref{condition 1 for Bell state}),(\ref{condition 2 for Bell state}) for $(i,j)$ state to be a maximally entangled state are fulfilled, hence, in this case all the relevant states are maximally entangled states and we have $\frac{1}{2}$ probability to get a maximally entangled state. \end{proof} \begin{lemma} There cannot be exactly five relevant states that are maximally entangled states, except when all the $n$'s are zero. \end{lemma}

 \begin{proof} See proof \ref{Proof appendix - Lemma - five Bell states} in proof appendix. \end{proof}